Shanghai Stock Market Enjoys Record Growth

 LIM: Andy Rothman is a China strategist at the investment bank CLSA.
 He says the government needs to speed up its reforms.

-Mr. ANDY ROTHMAN (China Strategist, CLSA): What you've got in China, in effect, is the world's largest communist party betting its future on the success of the private sector - entrepreneurs.
+ANDY ROTHMAN: What you've got in China, in effect, is the world's largest communist party betting its future on the success of the private sector - entrepreneurs.
 Yet they don't have access to the stock market or the banking systems.
 So that be can't payoff unless these changes are made.
 So I think the odds are good.
 The only question we don't know is how long is that going to take?